 Next up was the common brown lemur chilling in the trees but after this our luck ran out.
 We stayed put whilst the guide went on the lemur hunt to report back without a sighting of the sifaka lemur.
 I had to keep moving I was getting bitten alive by insects so cover up your ankles, that’s all I’m saying!
 There was a snake slithering around in the bushes by the path but he was just going about his own business.

-There were loads of interesting trees… did I really just just say that?
-Can’t believe us foreigners have a tree named after us; the Vaza tree.
+There were loads of interesting trees… did I really just say that?
+Can’t believe we foreigners have a tree named after us; the Vaza tree.
 Vaza means white foreigner in Malagasy and this tree peels like we do in the sun hence the name.
-We stumbled upon a rather phallic looking tree which caused a few giggles amongst the group.
+We stumbled upon a rather phallic-looking tree which caused a few giggles amongst the group.
 There is security to watch over the park as illegal logging takes place of the precious palisander (rosewood) and ebony which can only be found in Madagascar.
 Not sure how easy it would be to casually walk out with a huge tree under your arm.

 Beach stay in Morondava

 The other end of town was the sleepy Nosy Kely beach where we stayed at Le Sun-Beach Hotel which was a wonderful place to chill after some busy days exploring.
-Great little haven right on the beach with very welcoming staff and delicious cuisine in the restaurant.
+Great little haven right on the beach with a very welcoming staff and delicious cuisine in the restaurant.
 Nosy Kely beach is just one of the many beautiful beaches in Madagascar!

 The sea isn’t so clear in this stretch of Madagascar but we went for a dip anyway.
 As we had our own yoga teacher on tour, we made use of the deserted beach in the morning for a session on the beach.
-The Vezo tribe reside in the coastal villages of southwest Madagascar and can be seen bringing in the fishing boats each day before sunset for local restaurants and their families.
+The Vezo tribe resides in the coastal villages of southwest Madagascar and can be seen bringing in fishing boats each day before sunset for local restaurants and their families.